proencode/binu_sh/10-wikijs-docker/wikijs-files/packtpub/flutterCookbook_103.md

 2. Create a global variable called data that contains all the content that we will manipulate.

-(ProTip): You can create a global variable by adding it to the top of the file where you are working.
+> You can create a global variable by adding it to the top of the file where you are working.
 In DartPad, just add it to the top of the screen, before the main method.
 If you are in a project, you can also add it to the top of the main.dart file.
+{is-success}

 	The data in the following code block is random.
 You can replace this with whatever content you want:
 ```